hristo2612/password-list-generator/README.md

 # password-list-generator
-Generate dictionary files full of passwords
+Generate dictionary files full of passwords ( Good for cracking your neighbors WIFI )